APA 8-ball Doubles Championship

 - The sum of the Highest Skill Levels of each team’s members must equal, or be less than, ten (10), unless the team won its bid through division play or a qualifying tournament, in which case the team will be allowed to start this Tournament with a combined skill level of twelve (12) or less.
 If the team won its bid through a qualifying tournament, and has a combined skill level of eleven (11) or twelve (12), the qualifying tournament’s bracket must be submitted with the team’s entry, or the team will not be eligible.
 If the team’s combined skill level exceeds the maximum, one or both players must be replaced, prior to the Tournament, to reduce the combined skill level to ten (10) or below.

-- Team members may be any combination of men or women.
-Each team must be made up of two players from the same League area who each must have at least twenty (20) 8-Ball scores within the two years preceding April 9, 2018 and who are each on the roster of at least one active team, playing in the 8-Ball format, in the League area during the current Spring Session.
+- Each team must be made up of two players from the same League area who each must have at least twenty (20) 8-Ball scores within the two years preceding March 13, 2019 and who are each on the roster of at least one active team, playing in the 8-Ball format, in the League area during the current Spring Session.

 - Players may only be on the roster of one team participating in this Tournament.